 When this happens, we might look to Francis Xavier, who continued to place his hope in God, even at the moment of his death.

-Today, on this final day of the Novena, we pray for the grace we need to take our next steps in solidarity towards God's Kin-dom.
+Today, on this final day of the Novena, we pray for the grace of courage to find and use our prophetic voices as truth-tellers.